 In our first house, we had a patch of wild onions that grew like wildfire every single year.
 Back then, I didn’t garden, but I loved the aroma of the greens if I cut them off.
 And they tasted absolutely delectable.

 Onions are always the first crop I start indoors every single year.
 Right around the first part of February, I sow seeds in containers and allow them to do their thing indoors for several weeks.
-I really like getting my hands in the dirt when we have temps forty below zero like we do right now.
+I really like getting my hands in the dirt when we have temps forty below zero as we do right now.
 It’s like therapy.

 Whether you start your own, buy sets, or have bulbs you’ll want to put them in the ground as soon as the soil is workable.
 They can handle the cold.
-Most of us northern gardeners use long day varieties, but you can check your seed variety to see where your selection will perform best before purchasing.
+Most of us northern gardeners use long-day varieties, but you can check your seed variety to see where your selection will perform best before purchasing.

 4. Swiss Chard

 I have a confession.
 I had no idea what Swiss chard was until well into adulthood.
 And, well, I was missing out.
 Reminiscent of spinach, but with a bit more spice to it, Swiss chard is probably one of my favorite spring crops to grow.
-It provides prolific amounts of delicious leaves that we cut off and allow it to grow back up again.
+It provides prolific amounts of delicious leaves that we cut off and allow them to grow back up again.
 It’s also very pretty.
 I love sautéing it in just a bit of butter and letting it wilt just a tad.
 Mmmmmm.

 Because I really enjoy starting seeds indoors, I usually start my Swiss chard inside.
 It does not have to be, however.
-If you choose to direct sow, you’ll want to plant seeds about 2 to 3 weeks before last anticipated frost.
+If you choose to direct sow, you’ll want to plant seeds about 2 to 3 weeks before the last anticipated frost.
 You can thin the seedlings after they’re a few inches high, and water regularly.
 If you want to start inside, just four weeks before the last frost is the general consensus.
 It’s one of the last things I start, but I like watching things sprout in the living room.
 I’m odd.

-It’s super, super easy to grow and incredibly prolific.
+It’s super, super easy to grow, and incredibly prolific.
 Have fun with this one.

 I didn’t know what Swiss chard was until adulthood, and my husband swore he hated cabbage until he had mine.
 Cabbage is another favorite of mine.
-I’m not a fan of the fact it smells up the house when cooked, but it makes a great side dish, and it makes delicious Cole slaw and sauerkraut so, it’s a keeper.
+I’m not a fan of the fact it smells up the house when cooked, but it makes a great side dish, and it makes delicious coleslaw and sauerkraut so, it’s a keeper.
 If only I could keep the cabbage worms off of the heads.

 Cabbage seeds can be started inside about 6 to 8 weeks before the last anticipated frost.
 You can transplant them out into the garden about 2 weeks before the last anticipated frost.

-Cabbage requires quite a bit of nutrient dense soil, so make sure your soil is healthy and regularly fertilize it using natural, organic methods.
+Cabbage requires quite a bit of nutrient-dense soil, so make sure your soil is healthy and regularly fertilize it using natural, organic methods.
 They also like the soil to stay fairly moist.
 Learning about companion planting is helpful in these cases.